 - Jago and Litefoot's double act from Season 14's "The Talons of Weng-Chiang" was so well-received that a spinoff focused on them was seriously considered at the time.
 Big Finish Doctor Who eventually realized it in audio form, which quickly became one of their most popular and critically acclaimed ranges.

-- Regarding suggestions/assumptions that the Paternoster Gang's heavy presence in Series 7B and Series 8 opener "Deep Breath" was deliberately seeding a spinoff for them, while they warranted lots of Expanded Universe material in short stories, novels, Doctor Who Magazine comics, and especially Doctor Who Adventures long after "Deep Breath", an actual show never materialized (although Big Finish will begin an audio series in 2019).
+- Regarding suggestions/assumptions that the Paternoster Gang's heavy presence in Series 7B and Series 8 opener "Deep Breath" was deliberately seeding a spinoff for them, while they warranted lots of Expanded Universe material in short stories, novels, Doctor Who Magazine comics, and especially Doctor Who Adventures long after "Deep Breath", an actual show never materialized (although Big Finish began an audio series in 2019).
 Supposedly this is because Steven Moffat owns the rights to the characters as a trio as opposed to individuals.
 Moffat himself had proposed a spin-off earlier, but possibly only for the sake of the terrible joke title for a series about a Victorian lesbian reptile woman: Tipping the Scales.

 - The whole show!
 Doctor Who was originally conceived as a series which would avoid clichés like bug-eyed monsters.
 Then along came the Daleks.
-And the Daleks' creator, Terry Nation had created the Daleks to avoid the image of an actor in a suit, which Doctor Who would eventually do many times.
+And the Daleks' creator Terry Nation had created the Daleks to avoid the image of an actor in a suit, which Doctor Who would eventually do many times.